Priscilla Hiss: Personal life and death

 In 1925, Priscilla Fansler married Thayer Hobson, a New York book publisher (who bought William Morrow and Company when Morrow himself died).
 In 1926, they had one son, Timothy Hobson.
 In 1927, they divorced; her alumni records show her "divorced" in 1928.

 In 1929, she had an affair with William Brown Meloney V, became pregnant with his child, and underwent an abortion.
-Priscilla in the same year married Alger Hiss.
+Priscilla, who had met Alger Hiss first when he was 19 and she 20, married Hiss that same year.